Thor110/AlienTrilogyRessurected/README.md

 - Not really a level "viewer" per-se, currently it is just a testing tool for parsing level data, it can also export the level geometry as OBJ files.
 - May or may not extend it to level viewer and editor functionality one day.
 - Need to implement an export feature for the location of level objects, enemies, crates, pickups, switches, doors etc
+- Currently ~4kb remains unparsed in each level file, I am not certain on what this data is yet but the tool provides more information such as the offset and exact number of bytes which have not yet been parsed.

 Patches